 A Miss-Take is a do-over.
 Just a Missed-Take, take it again.
 You can apologize, you can own up to what you thought, said or even did.
 When we are in recovery from Bulimia, we tend to focus on the mistake and not on the do-over.
 Bulimia asks us to learn from our mistakes so we can easily resume “normal” and keep on task for recovery.

-Yes we learn from our missed-takes, and this way we let go of the self- judgement & keep the lesson.
+Yes, we learn from our missed-takes, and this way we let go of the self- judgement & keep the lesson.
 Success and failure are two sides of the same coin.
 If you measure yourself by your successes what do you do with your perceived failures?
 If you wait awhile, you will often have the opportunity to adjust the missed-take and make it into something completely different.
 You will have to allow there may be another viewpoint, another take – on the missed-take.
 It takes self-awareness to consciously choose higher understanding rather than numbing our feelings with bulimia and addictive patterns.
-Over-focus creates anxiety and unnecessary fears, while forgetting about them completely wastes the lesson.
-The key to recovery lies in your ability to transform failures into the reality of life and the potential of improvement.
+Over-focus creates anxiety and unnecessary fears while forgetting about them completely wastes the lesson.
+The key to recovery lies in your ability to transform failures into the reality of life and the potential for improvement.
 Just because you slip doesn’t mean you have to stay there.